isomerpages/mlaw-corp/news/others/_posts/2021-05-31-Commencement-of-Protection-from-Harassment-Court-on-1-June-2021.md

 {:start="17"}
 17. Currently, an applicant has to first obtain directions on service from the court before effecting service of the application on the respondent or other relevant parties.
 Under the revised procedure, the applicant will only be required to seek the court’s direction on service where the proper address of the respondent, or other relevant parties, is not known, and the applicant wishes to effect service by a non-default method of service.
-    <br>•	An example of a non-default method of service is service by way of email or on any social media or social networking website, if the respondent has an account on that social media or social networking website and there is a mechanism for the respondent to receive electronic communications in that account.</br>
+    <br>•	An example of a non-default method of service is service by way of email or on any social media or social networking website, if the respondent has an account on that social media or social networking website and there is a mechanism for the respondent to receive electronic communications in that account.
     <br>•	For such cases, the applicant can file a request to attend before the duty Judicial Officer (“JO”) to obtain directions for service before the first case conference.
-If the request is accepted, the applicant can attend a hearing before the duty JO (which may be conducted via video-conference) within the same day, or on the next day, to seek the necessary directions.</br>
+If the request is accepted, the applicant can attend a hearing before the duty JO (which may be conducted via video-conference) within the same day, or on the next day, to seek the necessary directions.

 {:start="11"}
 18. Otherwise, the revised procedure provides that the victim has to effect service of the application on the respondent within 14 days after the application is filed and may do so through the default service methods<sup><a href="#fn1" id="ref1">1</a></sup>, without seeking the court’s direction on service.
 This revised procedure is intended to ensure that proceedings can move faster than they do under existing processes.
 A flowchart of the revised procedure is set out in the **Annex**.